Ibrashige/Sunstation/README.md

 # Sunstation

 This repository contains all the updated PCB schematics, MCU codes, & research information required to recreate the Sunstation electronics.
-Written by Loïc Darboux with guidance from Chris Falconi and Ibrahim Qasim.
+Firmware written by Loïc Darboux with guidance from Chris Falconi and Ibrahim Qasim.

 ## Prerequisites